 See?
 Totally different.

 Maybe there are things that you can’t do right now for whatever reason.
-The finances aren’t realistic or you have too many kid and family responsibilities.
+The finances aren’t realistic or you have too many family responsibilities.

 This is where yet comes in.
 Maybe it isn’t currently realistic.
 That doesn’t take it off the table forever.
 That doesn’t move your dream into the never column.